EzpadaZ/ezpadaz/README.md

 - 👨‍💻 Currently working in iOS/Android projects with [Flutter](https://github.com/flutter/flutter)
 - 👨‍💻 Also working making plugins for Minecraft Servers as a Hobby.
-- 🤔 Highly interested in C++ and Videogame development with SDL2/Unity with C# and Mobile Development with Flutter/Native Android
+- 🤔 Highly interested in learning more stuff with Java or Mobile Development.
 - ⚙️ Programming Languages:
    - Beginner C++
    - Beginner Kotlin